 Upper cervical chiropractors have long appreciated what researchers are now considering – that most cases arise following traumatic injuries.
 How can this help identify a natural way to get relief?
 It is interesting to note that case studies involving fibromyalgia patients who also suffer from an upper cervical subluxation have show that complete reversal of the condition can be obtained by correcting the misalignment.

 The C1 and C2 vertebrae, located at the base of the skull, can easily become misaligned during an accident or injury involving the head or the neck.
 Car accidents and sports injuries are common issues that can lead to such a misalignment.
-This is why a detailed patient history is taken the first time a patient visits an upper cervical practice.
+This is why upper cervical doctors take a detailed patient history when a person visits an upper cervical practice.

 This specific type of chiropractic involves very precise measurements of the C1 and C2 using diagnostic imaging techniques.
 Then, gentle adjustments are specifically tailored to meet the patient’s needs.
 These long-lasting corrections give the body the time it needs to heal from the effects of the subluxation.
 As a result, some have seen significant health benefits.